edibotopic/edibotopic-website/content/blog/doing/2023-11-30-leisure-sick.md

 Lu is continuing to work on Arroost.
 From talking with them, the tool will likely evolve considerably.
-While writing this post I setup some basic nodes and connections in Arroost to grab a screenshot for the blog.
+While writing this post I setup some basic nodes and connections in Arroost to grab a screenshot for this post.
 Soon after I realised that arrows could now be coloured and that this affected the flow of sound!!!
-This arrow-colouring novelty immediately made me want to stop writing and start experimenting with Arroost again.
+This arrow-colouring novelty immediately made me want to stop writing and start experimenting with Arroost again...

 I'm not sure where Arroost will figure in my music-making future.
 Right now, it is the best tool I have ever encountered for rapidly